L4 / IC3 · 3–5 years

 Where Data Scientist candidates fail

-A few common mistakes that get Data Scientist candidates rejected even when they're otherwise strong.
-Worth spotting in a mock interview before they show up in a real one.
+A few common mistakes that get Data Scientist candidates rejected even when they are otherwise strong.
+Worth catching in a mock interview before they show up in a real one.

 Hearing a question and immediately reaching for a model ("I'd train a random forest") without first looking at what the data actually looks like.